Gao, where the Niger River whispers ancient tales.

 Language:

-Gao, a city in Mali, predominantly speaks Songhay.
-This language is native to the region and is used widely among the local population.
-Other languages spoken include Bambara, the most widely understood language in Mali, and Tamasheq, spoken by the Tuareg people.
-French, the official language of Mali, is also used, particularly in administrative and official contexts.
+In Gao, a city in Mali, the most commonly spoken language is Songhay.
+This language is native to the Songhay people who are the predominant ethnic group in the region.
+Other languages spoken include Bambara, the most widely understood language in Mali, and Tamasheq, the language of the Tuareg people.
+French, the official language of Mali, is also used, particularly in formal and educational settings.